Photo: © Jelitto

 White false indigo

-If you've tried growing lupins and failed miserably then try the Baptisia genus.
+If you've tried growing lupins and failed miserably then try Baptisia, a distant cousin of lupins but much easier to grow.

-The smokey purple stems appear almost black at times accentuating the 30cm long pristine white flowers.
-Its decorative black pea-like seed pods droop from the stems hence pendula.
+Highly decorative the smokey purple stems appear almost black at times accentuating the 30 cm long pristine white flowers which attract both moths and butterflies.
+The long lasting flowers are followed by black pea-like seed pods which droop from the fading stems, hence pendula.

 Well drained, loam, sand